Mensa, the largest and oldest high IQ society in the world has recently listed 17 early signs of a gifted child.

 Could your child be a gifted child genius?

 Let’s take a look and see if your child ticks any of these boxes:

 1. An unusual memory

 Being able to memorise times tables, addresses, or country names at a young age could be an indicator of intelligence.
-If your child is able to remember small details or a wide range of information that you yourself might forget, they may be able to learn maths or foreign languages well in class.
+If your child is able to remember small details or a wide range of information that you yourself might forget and if they are able to learn maths or foreign languages easily in class.

 2. Passing intellectual milestones early

 Learning to read, talk, or play board games faster than their peers could mean that your child has an intelligent brain.
 And therefore, they may need more stimulation to be happier and more challenged.

 A vested interest in The Very Hungry Caterpillar may not seem like a genius undertaking, but if your child is reading earlier than their peers, they could be on the way to a brainy future.

 4. Unusual hobbies or interests or an in-depth knowledge of certain subjects